University College London: Logo and colours

+While many universities use their logo for most communications and branding and a coat of arms only for specific ceremonial and official use, UCL exclusively uses a logo and has no coat of arms.
+The logo has always depicted a stylised representation of the Wilkins Building portico and the initialism "UCL", but three different designs have been used at different times.
+The first was a monochrome representation of the Wilkins Building with the letters "UCL" incorporated into it.
+This was replaced in 2005, as part of a wider rebranding exercise, by a smaller representation of the portico to the left, and the initialism at twice its height to the right, again all monochrome.
+This version was replaced in turn in 2026, marking the college's bicentenary, by the present logo, which shows the initialism to the left and the portico to the right, all at the same height, and in dark and bright purple, with other variant formats permitted.

 A pseudo-heraldic "UCL crest" – a purple shield depicting a raised bent arm dressed in armour between two gold laurel branches holding a green upturned open wreath, with the college motto on a blue celeste ribbon beneath the laurel branches – can be found on the internet.
 A version of this badge (not on a shield) appears to have been used by UCL Union from shortly after its foundation in 1893.
 However, the badge has never been the subject of an official grant of arms, and departs from several of the rules and conventions of heraldry.
 It is not an official logo, although modified forms are used by some by sports teams and societies.
 The official Team UCL logo, used (with variants) by many sports teams, uses a shield divided into the colours of purple (lower) and blue celeste (upper), but none of the other elements (laurels, wreaths, armoured arm, motto) are present; the only graphic is a depiction of the UCL portico.
 Students' Union UCL requests teams not to modify this logo, but this is widely ignored.

 UCL's motto, "Cuncti adsint meritaeque expectent praemia palmae" is a quotation from Virgil's Aeneid, and translates into English as "Let all come who by merit deserve the most reward".

 UCL's traditional sporting and academic colours are purple and blue celeste.
-UCL uses a palette of 25 colours (including the two traditional colours) in its visual identity; the logo can be used in many different combinations of these colours.
+UCL now uses a palette of 25 colours (including the two traditional colours) in its visual identity; the logo can be used in many different combinations of these colours.